IRSN/beverstan/README.md

 This will create a `beverstan` subdirectory of the current directory, i.e. the directory from which the git command was issued.

-If you already have cloned the repos, the use the following command from within the `beverstan` directory
+If you already have cloned the repos, then use the following command from within the `beverstan` directory

 `git pull`